Welcome to Peerix

 Background

 Over ten years ago, I started building peer-to-peer web applications using WebRTC.
 It was an exciting but often frustrating journey, as I had to repeatedly solve the same problems around signaling, connection management, and media/data exchange across browsers and devices.
-However, from time to time, something went wrong.
+However, from time to time, things went wrong.
 I wanted a simpler way to build these apps without reinventing the wheel every time, but existing libraries didn’t quite fit the bill.

-That’s exactly why we created Peerix, which brings all of this expertise together.
+That’s exactly why I created Peerix, which brings all of this expertise together.
 It abstracts away the complexities of WebRTC and provides a clean, minimal API for building peer-to-peer apps quickly and reliably.
 Whether you’re building a simple chat app, a video conferencing service, a collaborative tool, or a more sophisticated multi-stream, multi-channel experience, Peerix aims to make it easier to get up and running without getting bogged down in the details of signaling and connection management.
 I’m excited to share it with the community and see what you build with it!

 Why Peerix